-Middlesex College's comprehensive Campus Crime Statistics Report is filed with the U.S. Department of Education and is available on-line at https://www.middlesexcc.edu/campuspolice/wp-content/uploads/sites/26/2021/09/2021-annual-campus-security-report.pdf or by going to the Middlesex College Police website.
+Middlesex College's comprehensive Campus Crime Statistics Report is filed with the U.S. Department of Education and is available on-line at https://middlesexcollege.edu/campus-safety/ campus-security-report/ or by going to the Middlesex College Police website.